-When a push button is depressed, the corresponding letter or number is displayed indicating that the transmission is ready to operate in the selected range.
-When the electronic control system detects a serious problem in the transmission, a buzzing tone sounds for 5 seconds and the "CHECK TRANS" light on the dashboard illuminates to warn the driver that the transmission is held in gear.
-If another is depressed, the buzzing sound will continue until the original range is selected.
+When a button is depressed on the transmission control pad, the corresponding letter or number is displayed indicating the transmission is ready to operate in the selected range.
+If the transmission control module (TCM) detects a serious problem in the transmission, a buzzing tone sounds for 5 seconds and the "CHECK TRANS" light on the dashboard illuminates to warn the driver that the transmission is held in gear.
+If another button is depressed, the buzzing sound will continue until the original range is selected.

 As a light bulb and systems check, the "CHECK TRANS" light will illuminate when the ignition switch is turned to ON.
 After about two seconds the light will turn off.
 If the "CHECK TRANS" light remains on, the self-diagnostic system has detected a problem.
-If the problem disappears, the light will go out, but a trouble code will remain stored in the ECU.
+If the problem disappears, the light will go out, but a trouble code will remain stored in the TCM.